digitalronin/aws-ecs-terraform/README.md

 ## Setup

-- Use the AWS web interface to create an IAM user with full permissions (TODO: reduce to the minimum set of permissions required),  and download the Access Key and Secret Key.
+- Use the AWS web interface to create an IAM user with admin permissions (TODO: reduce to the minimum set of permissions required),  and download the Access Key and Secret Key.